Gearbox-protocol/contracts-v2-dev-preview/README.md

 This repository contains the smart contracts source code for Gearbox Protocol V2.

+## Installation

+1. Build dependencies with `yarn`
+2. Compile contracts to get types with `yarn build`

 ## Disclaimer

 This application is provided "as is" and "with all faults."
 Me as developer makes no representations or